 Elabor8 began by running a discovery session in order to refine what the team had set out to achieve.
 This involved a process of co-design that considered the overall objectives, what the pilot could look like and how Elabor8 could best support the team role.

-Jane noted that, “this session was really valuable.
+Our client noted that, “this session was really valuable.
 It was through this that we were able to refine our problem, co-design the program and select the right team members to be involved.”

 After the initial workshop, Elabor8 focused on building the core team’s capability with training in agile, scrum and human centred design, tailored to their specific context.
 Next, the team applied this learning to break down their targeted opportunity into potential solution options, built a backlog around these, and prioritised items into a two-week sprint.